xtravision-ai/xtravision-swift-package/README.md

 ```

-Once you will get sample buffer from camera frames, convert that into UIImage format and send that UIImage to below function, this is continuous process
+Once you will get sample buffer from delegate method, just pass that into below function

 ```
-xtraVisionMgr.detectPose(image: image)
+xtraVisionMgr.detectPose(sampleBuffer)

 ```